-I am a PhD candidate in the Political Science department at the University of Michigan.
+I am a Postdoctoral Research Associate at Washington University in St. Louis.
+I recently earned my PhD in Political Science at University of Michigan.
 My research is in the field of political economy — with a focus on urban growth, public goods provision, and electoral systems.

 Here are some questions that I’ve been researching lately:

 - Why do city governments enact policies to restrict the growth of their housing supply?

 - Do cities spend more on public goods when their populations are ethnically diverse?